typst/packages/packages/preview/codelst-0.0.3/example.typ

 project of the Artos Institute.
 ```]

-Sourcecode can be loaded from a file with #cmd[sourcefile].
+Sourcecode can be loaded from a file and passed to #cmd[sourcefile].
 Any #codelst sourcecode can be wrapped inside #cmd[figure] as expected.

 #codelst blocks can be formatted via a #cmd[show] rules like: